mrkkrp/markkarpov.com/tutorial/exceptions.md

   last `takeMVar` invocation, so `putMVar`s cannot be interrupted in that case, as it does not need to wait for `m` to become empty.

-As we can see, the tricky part in behavior of so-called “interruptible” operations is that they only become interruptible when they actually block.
+As we can see, the tricky part in the behavior of so-called “interruptible” operations is that they only become interruptible when they actually block.
 *All operations that may block indefinitely are designated as interruptible.*